romulusae/romulus/specs.md

 &nbsp;

+Romulus is composed of 4 variants, each using the tweakable block cipher Skinny-128/384+ internally:
+- Romulus-N, a nonce-based AEAD (NAE)
+- Romulus-M, a nonce misuse-resistant AEAD (MRAE)
+- Romulus-T, a leakage-resilient AEAD
+- Romulus-H, a hash function

 # Features

 Romulus is built on a **tweakable block cipher** (TBC), which is an extension of classical block cipher introduced by Liskov, Rivest and Wagner at Crypto 2003.
 Romulus adopts a mode of operation which was designed particularly with lightweight applications in mind.
 The underlying TBC is [Skinny](https://eprint.iacr.org/2016/660.pdf) proposed at CRYPTO 2016, a high security primitive specifically designed to be very efficient in constrained environments, and which received an important amount of third-party analysis since its publication.